 NOTE: Regardless on the format chosen - conventional or three-paper model - a short version of the thesis should be submitted by the same deadline indicated for the full thesis.

-- The full report of the PhD thesis (in the alternative Book Format or Three Papers Format) must be written in a national language of the country where the doctorate is being pursued or in ENGLISH
+- The full report of the PhD thesis (in the alternative Book Format or Three Papers Format) may be written in a national language of the country where the doctorate is being pursued or, preferably, in ENGLISH

 - The short version of the thesis (in the international journal Article Format) should be in ENGLISH